histefanhere/better_carpets/MANUAL.md

 ## Home carpets

+Home carpets allow players to have custom warp destinations that they can teleport to using carpets.
+Currently, there are 8 different colours of carpets that can be used for this purpose: **pink**, **blue**, **light blue**, **gray**, **light gray**, **cyan**, **brown**, and **black**.

+The process for creating home carpets is a little more involved than server carpets, so to simplify the process you can use this online tool to generate the command blocks for you: **https://histefanhere.github.io/better_carpets/**.
+Just follow the instructions and create the necessary command blocks.

+## Extra tips & tricks

+This is the extras section which you can for the most part ignore.

+### Manual home carpets

 For a player to be able to have a home carpet they first need to have the corresponding permission tag in the form of `bc_HOME_<colour>`, meaning the options are any of the following 9 different colours:
 - `bc_HOME_PINK`
 - `bc_HOME_BLUE`